hayasalman/Query-a-Digital-Music-Store-Database/README.md

 - In Germany , obviously the popular music genre is rock music, followed by metal, latin and blues. whereas, we noticed that the other genres' popularity are gradually decreasing.

 - There are 240 albums with a period less than the average 393599.2121 in (millisecond) .
-While 107 albums its period beyond the average i
+While 107 albums its period beyond the average in
   (milliseconds).

 - The Chinook team's best customer is called “Helena Holý “ who existed in the Czech Republic and she spent 49.62$, followed by “Richard Cunningham”